CynthiaGodoy/AWS-Deep-Thoughts/README.md

 * Created API endpoints
 * Programmatically connected to AWS.

 1. Download AWS DynamoDB.
 Navigate to folder and run `cmd`.
 Should run on Port 8000.
+Should be in the Program Files under dynamodb_local-latest.
+Right click on folder location and type cmd so prompt opens in the right location.

 ```
 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```